 When we think of weddings, we usually picture a beautiful spring or summer day for the nuptials.
-However, studies have found that at least 13% of weddings are in winter.
-While the traditional, common wedding flowers such as roses, carnations and lilies are available from florists year round, they can be more costly in winter and early spring.
+However, studies have found that at least 13 percent of weddings are in winter.
+While the traditional, common wedding flowers such as roses, carnations, and lilies are available from florists year-round, they can be more costly in winter and early spring.

 In addition, wedding arrangements and bouquets of summer blooms may seem out of place in a winter wedding.
 Adding inexpensive, readily available winter blooms such as hellebore flowers for weddings can be the perfect touch that ties the whole wedding scheme together.